 into the present moment, which is where all of life exists.
 The now is truly

 all we have and learning how to access it through presence and stillness can

 Going into this adventure, I had many intentions, but developing a heightened state of presence and stillness wasn’t one of them.
 I’ve realized, however, that it’s likely the top reason for why I keep seeking nature immersion again and again.

-Carry a lighter pack, eliminate bonking, free yourself from cravings, reduce hiker hunger, and experience fewer GI issues….
-Sound good?
-Most long distance hikers (or any endurance athlete) would say ‘heck yea’!
+Carry a lighter pack, eliminate bonking, free yourself from cravings and reduce hiker hunger…. sound good?
 Well, it’s possible, and it starts with what you’re putting in your food bag.
 Here’s how I approach eating a healthy lightweight diet on trail.

-This post will explain why a healthy high fat diet is ideal for backpacking and how to do it right (i.e. without missing out on essential nutrients and compromising your health).
+This post will explain why a healthy high fat diet is optimal for backpacking and how to start developing metabolic efficiency.

 Personal Backpacking Nutrition Evolution

 Over the course of 8000+ miles of backpacking, my nutrition strategy has evolved.
 Going into the AT in 2009, I had no idea how to eat for backpacking, so I started Googling.
 Pop-tarts, ramen, and snickers?
 As a lover of veggies (and feeling good), I knew that approach wasn’t going to work for me.
 I pieced together as healthy of a diet as I could, but it was still fairly processed and I never really felt great on it.